Saive34/Calculator/README.md

 * Fast and lightweight.

 ## How to start
-* 1 go to output
+* 1 go to releases
-* 2 open file  'Calculator.exe'
+* 2 select version and download file